468-Ventures-June-2025-Hackathon-ATX/hungry-agent/README.md

 "I want three al pastor tacos from Uber Eats"
 "Order two carne asada tacos with extra salsa"
 "Get me some chicken tacos"
+"Find the best steak tacos in downtown Austin"
+"Search for spicy beef tacos with good reviews"
 "Check the status of my last order"
 ```